MathieuTurcotte/node-backoff/README.md

 the sensitive operation guarded by the backoff instance or if the client code request to stop any reconnection attempt.

-#### Event: 'start'
+#### Event: 'backoff'

-- number: number of backoffs since last reset
+- number: number of backoffs since last reset, starting at 0
 - delay: backoff delay in milliseconds

 Emitted when a backoff operation is started.
-Lets the client know how long the backoff delay will be before the next 'done' event is emitted.
+Signals to the client how long the next backoff delay will be.

-#### Event: 'done'
+#### Event: 'ready'

-- number: number of backoffs since last reset
+- number: number of backoffs since last reset, starting at 0
 - delay: backoff delay in milliseconds

-Emitted on backoff completion, effectively signaling that the failing operation should be retried.
+Emitted when a backoff operation is done.
+Signals that the failing operation should be retried.

 ### Interface BackoffStrategy